feiyang233/trustwallet_homework/README.md

   + alb_hostname = (known after apply)
 ```
 After get ALB DNS domain, we can test the API in AWS env

+## What can improve
+In this experiment, we use docker hub as free registry. https://hub.docker.com/r/feiyang233/proxy-client/tags
+We can change to ECR, which is better when pull image from AWS